Ed Eyestone

-Edward D. Eyestone (born June 15, 1961) is a two-time Olympic marathoner, long distance runner, and an NCAA coach.
+Edward D. Eyestone (born June 15, 1961) is a two-time Olympic marathoner, long-distance runner, and an NCAA coach for the BYU Track Team.
+Eyestone was named National Coach of the Year in 2019 and 2024, after leading his NCAA D1 men's cross country teams to NCAA championships.

 Running career

 High school

 Eyestone graduated from Bonneville High School in Washington Terrace, Utah and was the Utah State High School State Champion in cross-country and track and field.

 Collegiate

 Eyestone attended Brigham Young University (BYU) earning a Bachelor of Arts (B.A.) in psychology and a Master of Science (M.S.) in exercise science.
-While at BYU, he became a 10-time NCAA All-American and in 1984 went undefeated in NCAA cross-country events.
+He served a two-year mission in Spain, but returned to BYU in 1982.
+At BYU, he became a 10-time NCAA All-American and in 1984 went undefeated in NCAA cross-country events.
 Eyestone is one of only four runners, along with Gerry Lindgren, Edward Cheserek, and Suleiman Nyambui, to capture the NCAA "Triple Crown" by becoming the 1985 NCAA Champion in cross-country, 5,000 meters and 10,000 meters.
 In 1985, the Academic All-American and recipient of the NCAA Top Six Award set a then-NCAA record in the 10,000 meters with a time of 27:41:05.
 As of 2018, it was still the third-fastest official 10,000 meter time in NCAA history.
 He finished his collegiate career with four NCAA Championships.

 In 1986, Eyestone won the San Francisco Bay to Breakers 12 km race, defeating an estimated 110,000 competitors in what the Guinness Book of Records considers the world's largest footrace.
-He remains the last American to have won this race, and the only American to have done so since 1981.